 - Introduction to Athletic Training.
 This course is designed to help students understand the fundamentals of preventing and caring for injuries during heavy athletic training or competition.
 The course covers sports medicine injury prevention techniques, types of sports injuries, how to care for them, and follow-up care and rehabilitation.

 Most online bachelor’s degrees in exercise physiology typically allow students to complete coursework at their own pace within a specific time frame for each assignment and class.
 However, almost all programs will require students to complete a clinical practicum or internship, usually during a student’s senior year, before being eligible to graduate.
 It is also important to earn certification before entering the workforce, as most employers will require instructors to be certified.
 Most trainers need to be certified in cardiopulmonary resuscitation (CPR) before applying for other certifications.
 The National Commission for Certifying Agencies (NCCA) lists accredited organizations that offer sports training certification.

 Building a Career

 Students who graduate from an online bachelor’s degree program in exercise physiology should have several job options available after graduation, however the most common is to become a fitness trainer or instructor.
 Fitness trainers and instructors lead, instruct, and motivate individuals or groups in various exercise activities or sports.
 They typically work in health, country, or fitness clubs, but some work in hospitals, universities, resorts, or private homes.
 According to the U.S. Bureau of Labor Statistics, employment for fitness trainers and instructors is projected to grow by 24% through the year 2020.
-The BLS also reports that the median annual wage for fitness trainers and instructors was $31,090, as of May 2010.
+The BLS also reports that the median annual wage for fitness trainers and instructors was $31,090.